JTafej/24-25-Programming/Unit 1 Day 4 math.md

   print("Try again 😭")
 ```
 ### In addition to ==, we can use >= or <= to judge the size of a number.
 (These are essentially *greater than* and *less than* symbols.)
 ### Okay, now that we've learned a bit...
 See if you can spot my errors and fix them!
-Please comment out the fixed code in replit.
+Please let me know when you get the code working!

 ```
 score = input("What was your score on the test?"))